 |Location||Hamilton City Hall Council Chambers|

 On September 27th the Rental Housing Sub Committee voted 7-4 to recommend a trial 2 year licencing program in wards 1 & 8.
-If approved by next council, housing providers with 5 units and under will have to pay $200.00 per unit.
+If approved by at the next Planning Committee meeting it will go to a council vote and housing providers with 5 units and under will have to pay $200.00 per unit.

 Brief history of Licensing in Hamilton